deepender17/Web-Scraping/README.md

 # Web-Scraping

-This code is for YOSHOPS.COM/PRODUCTS
+This code is for YOSHOPS.COM/PRODUCTS to extract Product name , Price and Product_URL